Action Party (Latvia)

 The Action Party (Rīcības partija), in 2004-2008 and 2016-2018 Eurosceptic Action Party (Eiroskeptiķu Rīcības partija) is a political organization in Latvia.
 It was founded under the name "Eurosceptics" before the 2003 referendum on Latvia's accession to the European Union, merging the party "Be a Human" (founded in 1998) and the public organization "Movement for Independence".
 The most prominent representatives of the organization were Normunds Grostiņš (former chairman of the board), artist Juris Dimiters, publicist Jānis Kučinskis and Viktors Dinēvičs.
 It was initially a left-wing party that later shifted rightwards.

 Initially, the party has cooperated with the populist political association "Dzimtene" and the far-left Socialist Party of Latvia.
-It was also a part of the left-wing Eurosceptic pan-European party EUDemocrats.
+It was also a part of the left-wing Eurosceptic European political party EUDemocrats.
 In 2011, the party moved to the right and had been operating in the right-wing euro-critical party "European Alliance for Freedom" together with the Austrian Freedom Party and the French National Front, until 2016 when the organization was disbanded.
 The party moved in a pro-Russian direction after 2016, working together with the centre-left National Harmony Party as well as the Latvian Russian Union.